-ere there any events/situations that led to this situation?
-If so what? ow did people respond to your behaviour/this incident? the same situation/incident arose, how could you responds differently hat could have prevented this from happening? (e.g. Staff support)
+U Please describe the behaviour you engaged in that could be perceived as bullying.
+2 Were there any events/situations that led to this situation?
+If so what?
+3 How did people respond to your behaviour/this incident?
+4 If the same situation/incident arose, how could you responds differently 5 What could have prevented this from happening? (e.g. Staff support)